A Brother’s Name, A Sailor’s Sacrifice

 No grave marks where Henry Mummey fell.
 No stone bears his name in the waters south of Java.
 The name that does survive him on the memorial in Manila isn’t even his own.

-His brother, the real Charles I. Mummey, died in 1936 after an accident on steel stairs at the Bethlehem Steel plant in Pennsylvania.
+In an earlier twist of fate, his brother whose name he borrowed, the real Charles I. Mummey, died in 1936 after an accident on steel stairs at the Bethlehem Steel plant in Pennsylvania.
 Henry would die just six years later.
 One man’s life lost early at the age of 36.
-Another, lived in that name until he vanished beneath oil-dark waves in the Java Sea at 39.
+Another, lived in that name until he vanished beneath oil-dark waves in the Java Sea at 39, making Charles I. Mummey the name of a man who died too young, twice.

 But names and waves don’t hold the whole story.
 What endures is the courage carried beneath the surface.
 The steady hands in the engine room.
 The quiet resolve to keep the ship moving and the fight going when all else failed.
 Henry’s service, though hidden in a borrowed name, sails on in the legacy of duty, sacrifice, and unyielding grit.